sylhare/charpy/README.rst

 Python
 ~~~~~~

--  Flask - base of the microservice
+-  Flask - base of the microservice (Jinja2 for templating)
+-  SQLAlchemy - for database manipulation
 -  Pandas - for the dataframe object and data manipulation
 -  dateutils - for the date and time parser